 - You are always required to conduct yourself professionally and civilly and follow instructions given by the test center staff.

-You show up at the test center and are ready to start testing.
-You will have to follow check-in procedures and listen to various instructions by the test center staff.
-All their efforts are in place to protect the security of the ARE and the testing ability of other candidates at the test center.
-To be able to take the ARE, you must follow the instructions you are given at the test center.
+You show up at the test center or your online-proctored appointment, and you're ready to start testing.
+You will have to follow check-in procedures and listen to various instructions by the test center staff/online proctor.
+All their efforts are in place to protect the security of the ARE—as well as the testing ability of other candidates at the test center if you're testing in person.
+To be able to take the ARE, you must follow the instructions you are given by PSI staff.
 Unprofessional and disruptive conduct not only affects you, it also impacts those around you.

-Act professionally while at the test center.
+Act professionally while testing.
 If you have any problems testing, report them immediately.
 Then, after your testing appointment, follow up with NCARB’s Customer Relations team.
-Arguing with test center staff or failing to follow their instructions is misconduct and puts your testing privileges in jeopardy.
+Arguing with PSI staff or failing to follow their instructions is misconduct and puts your testing privileges in jeopardy.

-The Prometric test center associate will instruct you to put ALL your belongings except your ID into a locker immediately after you check in for your appointment.
-No notes or electronic devices can be accessed while in the test center.
+If you're at a test center, the PSI test center staff will instruct you to put ALL your belongings except your ID into a locked bag immediately after you check in for your appointment.
+If you're testing online, you'll be required to leave these items outside of your secure testing area.

 - Candidates may not attempt to reproduce or share the content of any ARE question, ARE exhibit, or ARE resource viewed during their exam appointment.
 If someone else discloses what he or she saw on the ARE, candidates may not forward, re-post, or otherwise disclose that information.